Champions League Matchday 4: Game-by-game preview

 Leverkusen vs Porto (21:00)

-Coach Gerardo Seoane put a surprisingly positive spin on Leverkusen's 2-0 loss in Porto on Matchday 3, citing "a very good all-round performance" and concluding: "We are only disappointed with the result."
+New coach Xabi Alonso will hope to tap in to predecessor Gerardo Seoane's positive spin on Leverkusen's 2-0 loss in Porto on Matchday 3, where he cited "a very good all-round performance" and concluded: "We are only disappointed with the result."
 Patrik Schick had a penalty saved in Portugal, but Leverkusen will be confident that they can get a better result in the return encounter, though defender Wendell feels equally optimistic for his Porto side: "If we maintain the same spirit, the same hunger for the fight, we will hardly lose against any team."

 Did you know?